 - Travel more cheaply.
 There are usually three prices for things: 1) the monolingual foreigner price ($$$), 2) the bilingual foreigner price ($$), and 3) the local price ($).
 While you may never be able to pass for a true local (whether for ethnic or linguistic reasons), you can at least get close enough to reap significant cost-savings.

 Sudoku, crosswords, and Lumosity are all great in their own way, but none of them can ever unlock any of these advantages.
-So put down your pencil and pick up your smartphone to run through some flashcards on Tinycards.
-Listen to a foreign language podcast on iTunes.
+So put down your pencil and pick up your smartphone to run through some flashcards on Anki.
+Listen to a foreign language podcast.
 Or set up a chat with a foreign language tutor on iTalki.
 These activities are good for your brain and your life.

 * The word “sudoku” comes from 数独 (すうどく), a Japanese word that literally means “number” (数) plus “single” (独), since only a single unique number can go in each square.